Flood Warning issued for Sunflower by NWS - News Break

 Flood Warning issued for Sunflower by NWS

-Effective: 2021-06-23 09:56:00 CDT Expires: 2021-06-26 13:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-06-22 08:52:00 CDT Expires: 2021-06-22 21:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Forecast includes rainfall on the ground and 24 hours of additional rainfall.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Forecast includes rainfall on the ground and 24 hours of additional rainfall.
-Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening between 8 PM and 10 PM CDT.
-Target Area: Sunflower The Flood Warning is cancelled for the following rivers in Mississippi Yalobusha At Whaley affecting Leflore and Carroll Counties.
-The Flood Warning continues for the following rivers in Mississippi Big Sunflower River At Sunflower affecting Sunflower County.
+Additional information is available at www.water.weather.gov/ahps2/index.php?wfo=JAN The next statement will be issued this evening at 800 PM CDT.
+Target Area: Sunflower The Flood Warning continues for the following rivers in Mississippi Yalobusha At Whaley affecting Leflore and Carroll Counties.
 Yazoo River At Yazoo City affecting Yazoo County.
-The Flood Warning is now in effect until early Saturday afternoon The Flood Warning continues for the Big Sunflower River At Sunflower. * Until Saturday afternoon. * At 8:00 AM CDT Wednesday the stage was 24.6 feet. * Flood stage is 21.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage Saturday morning.
-Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Thu Fri Sat Big Sunflower River Sunflower 21.0 24.6 Wed 8 am CDT 23.4 22.1 20.7alerts.weather.gov
+Big Sunflower River At Sunflower affecting Sunflower County.
+The Flood Warning remains in effect The Flood Warning continues for the Big Sunflower River At Sunflower. * Until further notice. * At 8:00 AM CDT Tuesday the stage was 25.6 feet. * Flood stage is 21.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall to 22.7 feet Sunday morning.
+Fld Observed Forecasts (7 am CDT) Location Stg Stg Day/Time Wed Thu Fri Big Sunflower River Sunflower 21.0 25.6 Tue 8 am CDT 25.1 24.5 23.9alerts.weather.gov